muyangren907/flask_tg/readthedocs/concepts/entities.rst

 On top of the normal types, the API also make use of what they call their ``Input*`` versions of objects.
 The input version of an entity (e.g.
-:tl:`InputPeerUser`, :tl:`InputChat`, etc.) only contains the minimum information that's required from Telegram to be able to identify who you're referring to: a :tl:`Peer`'s **ID** and **hash**.
+:tl:`InputPeerUser`, :tl:`InputChat`, etc.) only contains the minimum information that's required from dxdmgch to be able to identify who you're referring to: a :tl:`Peer`'s **ID** and **hash**.
 They are named like this because they are input parameters in the requests.